k-nuth/kth/README.md

 ## Requirements

 - 64-bit machine
+- C++11 Compiler.
 - [Conan](https://www.conan.io/) package manager.
 [Conan Installation](http://docs.conan.io/en/latest/installation.html#install-with-pip-recommended).
 (This, in turn, requires Python and PIP)
-- C++11 Compiler.
 - [CMake](https://cmake.org/) building tool, version 3.4 or newer.

 ## Installation

-The bitprim binaries can be installed on Linux, Windows and OSX.
-These binaries are pre-built for the most usual operating system-compiler combinations and hosted in an online repository, so a network connection is needed to install bitprim.
+The Bitprim executables can be installed on Linux, macOS, FreeBSD, Windows and others.
+These binaries are pre-built for the most usual operating system/compiler combinations and hosted in an online repository.
 If there are no prebuilt binaries for your system, a build from source will be attempted.

 So, for any system, a binary install can be performed in a terminal in 3 simple steps (assuming all requirements are already met):